 8. Hippo Video

-Hippo Video has Quick Edit and Pro Edit 2 modes of video editing.
-Pro Edit presents more detailed edits like other non-linear video editors, cut, crop, add text, images, stickers, callout and other effects to the video.
-Add narration by recording screen and mic.
-Adjust video's frame size, opacity, fade-in and fade-out.
-By means of the multi-track and chroma key technology, it outstrips most Chrome OS video editor.
+Hippo Video has 2 modes of video editing - Quick Edit and Pro Edit.
+Pro Edit presents more detailed edits like other non-linear video editors, including cut, crop, add text, images, stickers, callout and other effects to the video, add narration by recording screen and mic, adjust video's frame size, opacity, fade-in and fade-out, etc. By means of the multi-track and chroma key technology, it outstrips most Chrome OS video editor.

 Price: For common users there are 3-day trial version, then if you want to continue using it, you have to upgrade in different plans from $5 per month to $79 per month.
 The higher plan gets more features and less limitations of file size.
 Since it is capable of reporting video viewing statistics, it is really useful in video marketing.

 Clideo is an online video editor like Kapwing.
-To be honest, what it can do in editing is really limited, like joining videos, adding audios, changing aspect ratio, zooming & cropping, and converting video formats.
-What makes it competitive is that it supports MP4, MOV, MKV, AVI, MTS, WEMB and more than 30 video formats.
+To be honest, what it can do in editing include joining videos, adding audios, changing aspect ratio, zooming & cropping, and converting video formats.
+What makes it really competitive is that it supports MP4, MOV, MKV, AVI, MTS, WEMB and more than 30 video formats.

-Wideo is different from Chromebook video editors all above.
+Wideo is different from Chromebook video editors all above in many ways.
 Strictly speaking, it not a common video editor that edits materials online or shoot by yourself.
 It is used to make animated videos with its templates on Google Chromebooks to promote a product, a company or explain an event.
 What you need to do is to customize every element in this video, like background, images, icons, texts, music, etc. These materials can be found in its library or searched online.

 Price: You can use its free trial version to have a try first, but if you want to make a real appealing video, you need various elements that only are available after you pay for it.
 USD 19/mo for basic version and USD 39/mo for pro version, and there are an USD-79-per-month enterprise version which is packed with more features.

-For Chromebooks, video editors is indeed quite more special than those in common Windows and macOS which can be offline and load videos from local storage.
+Video editor for Chromebook is indeed quite more special than those in common Windows and macOS.
+On Windows and macOS, we can edit video clips freely with both offline and online tools.
+While, on Chrome OS, offline tools do not work.
 In addition to video editors talked above, you can find more in Chrome Web Store by searching "video editor".
 If your Chromebook supports Android apps, you can go to Google Play to download more video editors like KineMaster, PowerDirector, InShot, etc.